Skip to Content

 Spring Books For Kids

 One of the most important things you can do for your children’s development is to read books to them.
-Not only can it help improve their language skills, but it may also help their cognitive abilities, increases their attention span, and fosters a love of learning.
+Not only can it help improve their language skills, but it may also help their cognitive abilities, increase their attention span, and foster a love of learning.

-Even just a few minutes a day can make a huge impact on their growth and development.
+Even just a few minutes a day can greatly impact their growth and development.
 So, grab a book, snuggle up with your little ones, and start reading!
 It’s a small investment that will reap big rewards.

 Too Many Carrots: This adorable book about a rabbit with way too many carrots will have your kids giggling!
 When he loads on too many that he can’t even go in his house, he’s on the hunt for somewhere to live.
 Read what happens as his friends try to help.
 This book is cute and has a great message of sharing!